-Medical Students & Fitness to Practise
+Medical Student Fitness to Practise Defence Barristers

-Medical Students & Fitness to Practise
+Medical Student Fitness to Practise

 In relation to a doctor’s fitness to practise, therefore also medical students, the GMC states: